JonnyBanana/Contact_Bot/README.md

 I was looking for a simple program to quickly compile files with .vcf extension (Compatible with Android - Windows - Gmail - etc.).
-I found on the net (I don't remember where, but redo here on github) a simple script in dos of a certain BL4CKH47H4CK3R (unfortunately I can no longer find the source ...), the basic idea was very good, but the script had some bugs, especially some loops that were infinite ...
+I found on the net (I don't remember where, but redo here on github) a simple script in dos of a certain BL4CKH47H4CK3R (unfortunately I can no longer find the source ...), the basic idea was very good, but the script had some bugs, especially some loops that were infinite.

 However, a small adjustment to the if else conditions was enough to make the program fully functional, I also added a function that I needed a lot in everyday working life, that is the "merge contacts" function that allows you to merge multiple vcf files in one file.